radarbot-team/radarbot-team-best-pratices/design-patterns/DesignPatterns.md

 ### Designated and Convenience initializers

-The designated initializer plays an important role for a class.
-It ensures that inherited instance variables are initialized by invoking the designated initializer of the superclass.
-It is typically the init...` method that has the most parameters and that does most of the initialization work, and it is the initializer that secondary initializers of the class invoke with messages to self.

-The designated initializer pattern helps ensure that inherited initializers properly initialize all instance variables.
-A subclass that needs to perform nontrivial initialization should override all of its superclass’s designated initializers, but it does not need to override the convenience initializers.
+The *designated initializer* ensures that inherited instance variables are initialized by invoking its superclass' designated initializer.
+It is the `init` method with the most parameters and does most of the initialization work.
+In addition, it is the initializer which secondary initializers invoke with messages to self.
+A subclass that needs to perform nontrivial initialization should override all of its superclass's designated initializers, but not de convenience ones.

-In **Objective-C**, object initialization is based on the notion of a *designated initializer*, an initializer method that is responsible for calling one of its superclass’s initializers and then initializing its own instance variables.
-Initializers that are not designated initializers are known as *convenience initializers*.
-Convenience initializers typically delegate to another initializer—eventually terminating the chain at a designated initializer—rather than performing initialization themselves.
+In **Objective-C**, object initialization is based on the notion of a *designated initializer*.
+Initializers that are not designated initializers are known as *convenience initializers*, which delegate to another initializer (the designated) to terminate the initialization chain.

-To clarify the distinction between designated and designated initializers clear, you can add the `NS_DESIGNATED_INITIALIZER` macro to any method in the init family, denoting it a designated initializer.
-Using this macro introduces a few restrictions:
+To distinguish *desiganted* initializers from *convenience* initializers, you can add the `NS_DESIGNATED_INITIALIZER` macro to any method you consider designated.
+This macro introduces a few restrictions:

 * The implementation of a designated initializer must chain to a superclass init method (with `[super init...]`) that is a designated initializer for the superclass.
 * The implementation of a convenience initializer (an initializer not marked as a designated initializer within a class that has at least one initializer marked as a designated initializer) must delegate to another initializer (with [self init...]).
 * If a class provides one or more designated initializers, it must implement all of the designated initializers of its superclass.

-If any of these restrictions are violated, you receive warnings from the compiler.

-If you use the `NS_DESIGNATED_INITIALIZER` macro in your class, you need to mark all of your designated initializers with this macro.
-All other initializers will be considered to be convenience initializers.

 Example:

 ```objectivec